 Our data set consists of an oil discovery measure combined with macroeconomic data for many countries.
 We begin by discussing the oil discovery measure.
-Mike Horn's dataset contains information on the country and year of the discovery, in addition to other key information such as whether the field contains oil and/or gas and the estimated total ultimately recoverable amount in oil equivalent.
-The ultimately recoverable size for each discovery is based on the estimation of the value at the time of the discovery, rather than potentially revised estimates in subsequent years.
-It contains the timing of announcements of giant oil discoveries independently of whether discoveries do eventually pan out or not.
-Because agents should respond to the net present value of the output shock revealed by the discovery news, we construct a measure of the net present value of a giant oil discovery as a percent of GDP, NPV, as follows:
+Horn's data set contains information on the country and year of the discovery, as well as other key information, such as whether the field contains oil and/or gas and the estimated total ultimately recoverable amount in oil equivalent.
+The ultimately recoverable size for each discovery is based on the estimation of the value at the time of the discovery,